Student Government Association (SGA)

 Peer Support Council (PSC) is a group of students, elected by their peers.
 They serve as resources to assist with peer mediation and conflict resolution and support both in and out of class.
 These students contribute to a positive climate at school.
 Members of PSC receive training in mediation and conflict resolution skills.
 PSC convenes as needed with students and crew leaders that are involved with honor and/or discipline violations.
 After the PSC hears a case, it makes a recommendation to the Dean of Students and/or Executive Director regarding consequences or restorative justice.
 The PSC uses the Franklin School’s “Code of Conduct” as the basis for all recommendations.

 Want more information about PSC?
-Email our high school Principal, Sarah Jean Smith, at email@example.com
+Email our high school Principal, Peter Tromba, at email@example.com

-This student-run club, supported by faculty member, meets weekly on Thursdays at lunch.
-The club’s purpose is to provide a safe space for students to discuss LGBTQ issues, both personally and within the larger societal context.
+This student-run club, supported by faculty member meets weekly.
+The club’s purpose is to provide a safe space for students to discuss LGBTQ+ issues, both personally and within the larger societal context.
 In addition, students will have a space to educate and advocate to their wider community.
 First meeting is Wednesday, September 27th during brunch in room #265.
 For more information contact Mary Kinsey Hyche firstname.lastname@example.org, Bo Wyatt email@example.com, or Kelsey Reid firstname.lastname@example.org

 Community Council is a student-led group that is responsible for planning school activities and functions such as, Homecoming, Spirit Week, Movie Matinees, Franklin Flurries, Mud Run etc. Community Council is committed to promoting and displaying the spirit of our school.